 About News Investigations, Distrust, and Stigma: Why George Santos May Not Get Much Done in Congress Jan 10, 2023 Investigations, Distrust, and Stigma: Why George Santos May Not Get Much Done in Congress Rep. George Santos (R-NY) leaves a closed-door GOP caucus meeting at the U.S. Capitol January 10, 2023 in Washington, DC.
 (Image Drew Angerer via Getty Images) Facing investigations after lying about whether he graduated college, worked on Wall Street, founded a charity, owned rental property, and descended from Holocaust survivors, Republican Rep. George Santos of New York may find it more difficult than the typical freshman lawmaker to deliver results.
 “I don’t think that’s likely in the first couple of years,” says University of Virginia professor Craig Volden, the founder and co-director of the Center for Effective Lawmaking.
 Usually, a new member of the House of Representatives needs to focus on staffing, building relationships, and getting plum committee assignments—all of which pose particular challenges for Santos, after a New York Times investigation published in mid-December revealed significant discrepancies between his campaign biography and his actual background.
 On Wednesday, Republican leaders in Nassau County, where Santos’ district is based, publicly called on him to resign.
 The Center for Effective Lawmaking’s guide for new members suggests that hiring experienced staff should be a top priority for a first-term lawmaker, as it helps predict how effectively they will be able to pass laws.
 “It is really crucial to have people who do have experience on Capitol Hill,” says Volden.
 “Staffers are looking for their future careers and don’t necessarily want to be attached to anything that looks scandalous or problematic.”
 READ STORY ON TIME Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
 He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
 He is founder and co-director of the Center for Effective Lawmaking.
-Read full bio Related Content Craig Volden The Primary Path for Turning Legislative Effectiveness into Electoral Success Research Effective lawmakers are the workhorses of the US Congress, yet we know little about the electoral payoffs of their efforts.
+Read full bio Related Content Craig Volden Legislative Effectiveness, Progressive Ambition, and Electoral Success Research The Primary Path for Turning Legislative Effectiveness into Electoral Success Research Effective lawmakers are the workhorses of the US Congress, yet we know little about the electoral payoffs of their efforts.
 Are effective lawmakers better at warding off challengers in the next election?
 Do they win at a greater rate?
-Spatial Models of Legislative Effectiveness Research Spatial models of policymaking have evolved from the median voter theorem through the inclusion of institutional considerations such as political parties, committees, and various voting and amendment rules.
-Such models, however, implicitly assume that no policy is more effective than another at solving public policy problems and that all proposers are equally capable of advancing proposals.
-George Santos' college education is a myth.
-Is he the only one lying?
-We checked.
-News How often are the educational backgrounds of Congressional legislators and candidates vetted, and how much do degrees matter?
-Craig Volden, Batten School professor and co-director of the Center for Effective Lawmaking, talked with USA Today about Congress members’ educational backgrounds and how a degree correlates to effectiveness as a legislator.
-Batten Showcase 2022: Building a Better Congress ft.
-Craig Volden News In this lecture, professor at the Frank Batten School of Leadership and Public Policy and Co-Director of the Center for Effective Lawmaking, Craig Volden, shares data-driven insights on how to Build a Better Congress.
+Improving Expertise of Congressional Staff News In an op-ed published in The Messenger, Craig Volden and Alan E. Wiseman of the Center for Effective Lawmaking write that without proper career training for congressional staffers, expertise gaps on Capitol Hill will continue to be problematic.
+Bipartisanship the “secret sauce” for effective lawmaking, despite rising polarization in Congress News Despite perceptions that Congress is dominated by partisan interests, a new study from the Center for Effective Lawmaking -- co-directed by Batten professor Craig Volden -- finds that legislators who draw in cosponsors from both sides of the aisle are more effective.
 Stay Up To Date with the Latest Batten News and Events Subscribe

 Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
 He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
 He is founder and co-director of the Center for Effective Lawmaking.
 Read full bio